Hanover Conservancy

 Hanover Trails Challenge – Get Outdoors and Explore!

-The Hanover Trails Challenge is back for its 11th year, with a few changes to make it even easier to get out and enjoy the trails this summer.
 These family-friendly hikes are a great introduction to Hanover’s natural landscape for people of most ability levels.
 Registration is now completely free, and all of this year’s maps are available for download below.
 Access them anytime on your mobile device, or save and print at home.
+And stay tuned, more hikes and maps will be added early in June.

 Help others get in on the fun – share photos of your family at trail destinations on social media, tagging @HanoverConservancy on Facebook and Instagram!